Introduction

 Take time each day to check in with yourself emotionally.

-Journaling, meditation, or pausing for a few slow breaths every hour or every other hour can help you stay connected to your body.
+Journaling, meditation, or pausing for a few slow deep breaths every hour or every other hour can help you stay connected to your body.

 Become aware of your feelings without judgment and offer yourself compassion.